 No. All sales are final.
-If you’re feeling unsure of your purchase and you live in the Lower Mainland, please make an appointment to visit our office where we keep samples of most of our inventory.
+If you’re feeling unsure of your purchase and you live in the Lower Mainland, please make an appointment to visit our office where we keep samples of some of our inventory.
 You will be asked to approve any personalization (i.e. engraving text) before final orders are placed.

-We don’t have retail shop but we do keep samples of most of our inventory on site at our office.
+We don’t have retail shop but we do keep samples of some of our inventory on site at our office.
 Please call us to make an appointment so you can see our products for yourself before you order.
 If you show up without an appointment we may not be here or we may be unable to help you because we’re with someone… who made an appointment.

 Most items are delivered in 3-5 business days.
 Select items can take up to 10 business days.